Skip to main content

-Ukraine has captured two North Korean soldiers in Russia's Kursk region, marking the first time Kyiv has announced the capture of North Korean troops alive since their involvement in the war began last autumn, President Volodymyr Zelenskiy said on Saturday.
+Ukraine has captured two North Korean soldiers in Russia's Kursk region, marking the first time Kyiv has announced the capture of North Korean troops alive since their involvement in the war began last autumn, President Volodymyr Zelenskyy said on Saturday.

 North Korean regular forces reportedly entered the conflict in October, siding with Russia.
 Kyiv and its Western allies initially estimated their numbers at over 10,000.
-In a statement on X, Zelenskiy confirmed that the captured soldiers had been brought to Kyiv and were now in contact with Ukraine’s Security Service (SBU).
+In a statement on X, Zelenskyy confirmed that the captured soldiers had been brought to Kyiv and were now in contact with Ukraine’s Security Service (SBU).

 According to Kyiv, North Korean troops are actively engaged in fighting in the Kursk region, where Ukraine launched an incursion in August and still holds control of several hundred square kilometers.
 In addition to deploying troops, Pyongyang has supplied Russia with large quantities of artillery shells, a claim echoed by Kyiv’s Western allies.